XplayzHD/mc-server/README.md

 Throughout the process, I realized there is no set way of determining the ip address or status of the server.
 I decided to use [Firebase functions](https://firebase.google.com/docs/functions) to store the server status information in a simple database.
 An end-user can determine the current ip address or status of the server by visiting this Firebase endpoint.
 Thus, you will need to create a Firebase project to run this server setup (more information in the [software section](doc/software.md)).

+> These settings are only guaranteed to work with the hardware setup specified in the [hardware section](doc/hardware.md).
+I cannot verify these settings will work with a different Raspberry Pi model, no heatsink, or without the specific power supply.

 ## Usage <a name="usage"></a>

 1. Install Java 8 JDK.